WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Now that I’ve got my sources configured, I’m ready to create my first campaign.
 A campaign is essentially an autoblogging “task” that you want WP Robot to complete.

 First, I select the posting frequency, then I can add keywords to pull content from, as well as the categories to which I want the content posted.
+I didn’t want to create an RSS feed campaign, so I skipped the Campaign Type field.

 One feature I really like here is that you can set the content to either publish automatically or save itself as a draft.
 Saving as a draft allows you to manually approve content before it goes live, which is a great way to prevent any mistakes from happening.